ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/enable-mailbox-auditing.md

 To see the mailbox actions that are currently being logged on user mailboxes or shared mailboxes, replace \<MailboxIdentity\> with the name, alias, email address, or user principal name (username) of the mailbox, and run one or more of the following commands in Exchange Online PowerShell.

 > [!NOTE]
 > Although you can add the `-GroupMailbox` switch to the following **Get-Mailbox** commands for Office 365 Group mailboxes, don't believe the values you see.
-The mailbox actions that are audited for logon types on Office 365 Group mailboxes are described in the [Mailbox actions for Office 365 Group mailboxes](#mailbox-actions-for-office-365-group-mailboxes) section earlier in this topic.
+The default and static mailbox actions that are audited for Office 365 Group mailboxes are described in the [Mailbox actions for Office 365 Group mailboxes](#mailbox-actions-for-office-365-group-mailboxes) section earlier in this topic.

 #### Owner actions